timsu1104/CV_HW4/README.md

+# Object Detection with DeepLabV3 on CityScapes

-This repo is for homework 4 of computer vision.
+This repository is for homework 4 of the course Computer Vision.
 Written by Zhengyuan Su.

-To prepare the data, run
+### Data Preparation

 ```[language=bash]
 csDownload -d ./data gtFine_trainvaltest.zip
 csDownload -d ./data leftImg8bit_trainvaltest.zip